-- (A) Gable or hip roof. - (1) In the case of a gable or hip roof, height shall be measured to the midpoint between the eaves and the ridge.
+(A) Gable or hip roof.

+(1) In the case of a gable or hip roof, height shall be measured to the midpoint between the eaves and the ridge, regardless of orientation of the gable to the street.

 - (2) For purposes of establishing the setback ratio on the gable end of a building with a gable roof, height shall be measured to the midpoint between the eaves and the ridge. - (B) Gambrel roof. - (1)-In the case of a gambrel roof, height shall be measured to the midpoint of the upper slope of the roof.